sharepoint-sherpa/sherpa/README.md

 Ole Kristian Mørch-Storstein [<a href="mailto:olekms@puzzlepart.com">olekms@puzzlepart.com</a>]

 # Disclaimer
+The tool is a work in progress, and not considered finished.
 Use at own risk.
-The product is not considered finished and the product should not be used in production environments.
-The maintainers takes no responsibility of errors or bugs in the tool, or for problems caused because of this or because of usage errors.
+We do not recommend usage of the tool in production environments.
+The maintainers takes no responsibility of errors or bugs in the tool, problems caused by the tool or by usage errors.